 Many people opt to lose weight by using the Zone diet.
-This diet is different from diets such as Atkins and South Beach Diet because of the fact that Zone emphasizes a ratio which consists of the three main nutrients (carbs, proteins, fats).
+This diet is different from diets such as Atkins and South Beach Diet because of the fact that Zone emphasizes a ratio that consists of the three main nutrients (carbs, proteins, fats).
 Is this diet the one you want to follow or is it just another fad diet that will disappear after another year or so?

 The basis for the Zone diet is that if a person eats the right amount of carbs, proteins, and fats, then the person will improve their health drastically.
 This diet calls for a ratio of 40/30/30 (carbs, proteins, fats) because certain hormones will be balanced to give you the body of your dreams.
-The founder of this diet, Ph.D Barry Sears states, "The American public is overweight due to a high intake of carbohydrates, and that this style of eating causes an overproduction of insulin.
-The solution is to eat a lower carb, higher protein, and moderate fat diet to balance these hormones within the preferred zone."
+The founder of this diet, Ph.D.
+Barry Sears states, “The American public is overweight due to a high intake of carbohydrates, and that this style of eating causes an overproduction of insulin.
+The solution is to eat a lower carb, higher protein, and moderate fat diet to balance these hormones within the preferred zone.”

 June 17, 2006